Giuseppe Fiorini: Early life and education

 Fiorini was born at Bazzano, Emilia-Romagna, the son and pupil of influential violin maker - Raffaele Fiorini.
 He built his first instrument at the age of 16 and worked in Bologna, from 1877 to 1888.

 Career

 Bologna

-Fiorini worked in Bologna, from 1877 to 1888.
 He ran his own violin studio in 'via Santo Stefano', and obtained mentions at various exhibitions.
 He won a prize at the Milano Exhibition of 1888, and the same year received the 'Gran medaglia d'oro' at the International Music Exhibition of Bologna.

 Germany

-In 1888, having married the daughter of Andreas Rieger, musical instrument maker, he moved to Munich and established the firm "Rieger and Fiorini" (1889–1914).
+In 1889, having married the daughter of Andreas Rieger, musical instrument maker, he moved to Munich and established the firm "Rieger and Fiorini" (1889–1914).
 He established himself in Germany, such that he was a founder of the German Violin-Makers' Society, and served as President for several years.